-UN warns of ISIS using 'human shields' in Mosul
+Source: ISIS executes hundreds of Mosul area residents

 Intense battle around Mosul

+Iraqi planes have dropped more than eight million leaflets over ISIS-controlled areas of Anbar, Kirkuk and Nineveh provinces, the Iraqi Joint Operations Command said.
+The fliers ask residents to call in tips to a toll-free phone number.

-Fighting outside of Mosul as part of the offensive to retake ISIS' last bastion of power in Iraq was the fiercest yet on Thursday, with Iraqi-led forces meeting strong resistance from militants.
+On Thursday, fighting outside of Mosul as part of the offensive to retake ISIS' last bastion of power in Iraq was the fiercest yet, with Iraqi-led forces meeting strong resistance from militants.

 Iraqi Maj.
 Gen. Maan al-Saadi said 200 ISIS fighters were killed as Iraqi forces captured the Christian town of Bartella, the latest win for the coalition of around 100,000 closing in on Mosul.